Innovation Studies

 Innovation policy

-this paper we analyse the dynamics of three emerging innovation systems by
+In this paper we analyse the dynamics of three emerging innovation

-using the system functions approach in which the underlying key activities that
+systems by using the system functions approach in which the underlying key

-contribute to the build up of an innovation system are identified.
-The insights
+activities that contribute to the build up of an innovation system are

-gained with respect to the dynamic functional patterns specific for each
+identified.
+The insights gained with respect to the dynamic functional patterns

-emerging innovation system will allow us to identify system failures and
+specific for each emerging innovation system will allow us to identify system

-develop policy and policy measures that start out from an innovation systems’
+failures and develop policy and policy measures that start out from an

-systems (and in doing so break down parts of the old innovation systems).
+emerging innovation systems (and in doing so break down parts of the old

 A resource-based view on the interactions of